Junaid433/Test-Chemcker-Bot/README.md

 Some Faqs:

 ```
+Q : Can I host it on replit or own server?
+>A : Yes, You can anywhere.
+But might have some issues with heroku, vercel sadly.

 Q : Bot Isn't Capturing any message
 > A :  Lets Take, Gates/chk.php for a example.
 Look at the $msg variable.
 It will capture anything between `<br>Result: and </span><br>`.
 Didn't get it?
 OK!
 Lets think your cc checker api outputs a result : CC : 12345 <br>Result: Insufficient Funds</span><br> Bot output would be Insufficient Funds.
 You can configure $msg variable to capture any other formats too